calebdre/calebdre.github.io/_posts/2016-02-29-intro-to-web-development.md

 ---
 layout: post
-title: Intro to web development
+title: Intro to Web Development
 ---

 In this tutorial i'll be teaching web development through walking through how to build your own site.
 As we build the